Clerks say changes needed for elections in a pandemic

 Missouri’s local elections officials say they need help from the legislature to keep voting safe amid the coronavirus outbreak.

-Greene County’s Shane Schoeller said Friday that he and other county clerks want several things from lawmakers, starting with a change letting everyone cast absentee ballots in an emergency.
+Greene County’s Shane Schoeller says he and other county clerks want several things from lawmakers, starting with a change letting everyone cast absentee ballots in an emergency.

 Normally, only people who have one of six specific excuses, like illness or travel away from home on election day, can mail in or drop off a ballot early.